sstrum2-zz/spamdetector/README.md

 Methodology
 ----------
-Using the datasets found at[this link](http://spamassassin.apache.org/old/publiccorpus/), we can construct training and testing datasets for our model through the 80/20 rule.
+Using the datasets found at [this link](http://spamassassin.apache.org/old/publiccorpus/), we can construct training and testing datasets for our model through the 80/20 rule.
 We will use 80% of the dataset to train our model to recognize spam message, and the remaining 20% to conduct an analysis of the model's effectiveness.
 As our dataset has a column of text followed by a label indicating whether or not the message is spam, we can use these labels to verify the accuracy